abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_ls.rst

     ``delta`` and ``deltadelta`` ``Assignment``\s and how to implement *incremental* ``LocalSearchOperator``\s.

     To solve the job-shop problem, we'll define two basic ``LocalSearchOperator``\s.
-First, we'll apply them separately and then we'll combine them together to get better results.
+First, we'll apply them separately and then we'll combine them to get better results.
 In doing so, we will discover that local search is very sensitive to the initial solution used to start it and that the search is path-dependent.

 ..  _local_search_operators_the_real_thing: